IainCampbellUNB/CS2043_TeamProject/README.md

 # CS2043_Team Project Deliverable 4

-Repository for the CS2043 team project.The project is to design and build a software tool will be built in order to help school administrators to keep track and assign on-calls to classes that need coverage.
+Repository for the CS2043 team project.The objective of  the project is to design and build a software tool which will help a current school assign on-call teachers to classes that need coverage.

 ## Description

 This is a On-Call Tracker software system built for CS2043 Software Engineering project at the University of New Brunswick.

 ## System Considerations & Limitations:

-* For input and outputs excel, older excel formats must be used (i.e. xls).
-The system won't accept newer versions of excel (i.e. xlsx)
+1. Excel files for input and output must be older version **(i.e. xls)**.

-* A user of the system must have the right dependencies files
+2. A user of the system must have the right dependencies files to read and write input (see dependencies files section below).

-* Input files must be entered in the right order :octocat:
+3. Input files must be entered in the right order.
+AbsenceWorkbook followed by TallyWorkbook. :octocat:

-* Selected dates must already exist in the input excel files
+4. Selected dates must already exist in the data excel files.
+The excel files sheets are labelled by the date of the monday of every week.

+5. For the system to work, the excel files must stay as they are.
+They are designed for our specific system.
+It is encourage that empty fields be non-empty.
+If a tally is 0, there should be a 0 in that cell.
+If a teacher is present and not missing a period, a 0 indicates the teachers is present.
+The system does catch for empty fields.
+However, further testing needs to be done to make sure nothing breaks!

-## For testing
+## Testing Files

 |    **INPUT**        | **OUTPUT**              |
 |---------------------|-------------------------|